flojoy-ai/docs/docs/custom-nodes/creating-custom-node.md

     return TrainTestSplitOutput(train=DataFrame(df=train), test=DataFrame(df=test))
 ```

-In this example, the node needs to import `sklearn` which might not be installed.
+In this example, the node needs to import `sklearn`, which might not be installed.
 We can specify this in the `deps` argument to the `flojoy` decorator.
 This will ensure that the library is installed before the node is run.

 This node needs to return two `DataContainers`.
-We do this by creating a dataclass with the names of the outputs as fields.
-Then, we return an instance of this dataclass.
+We do this by creating a data class with the names of the outputs as fields.
+Then, we return an instance of this data class.

 Looking at the parameters, we have one `DataContainer` input, called `default`.
-When we only have one input and we do not want to label it in the frontend, we can name it `default`, which is a special name that Flojoy recognizes.
+When we only have one input and we do not want to label it in the Front-End, we can name it `default`, which is a special name that Flojoy recognizes.
 This node also has a `test_size` parameter that has a default value of 0.2.

-### Creating custom components (Frontend)
+### Creating custom components (Front-End)

 In Flojoy, you can create custom components for newly created nodes (i.e. shape and node connections).
 The custom components are located in the [`/src/feature/flow_chart_panel/components/`](https://github.com/flojoy-ai/studio/tree/main/src/feature/flow_chart_panel/components) `studio` folder.

-Create a custom component for the newly created nodes and register the design in [`/src/configs/NodeConfigs.ts`](https://github.com/flojoy-io/studio/blob/main/src/configs/NodeConfigs.ts) file.
+Create a custom component for the newly created nodes and register the design in the [`/src/configs/NodeConfigs.ts`](https://github.com/flojoy-io/studio/blob/main/src/configs/NodeConfigs.ts) file.
 In this case, it is an `ARITHMETIC` type node, so you will register the custom component as `ARITHMETIC: YOUR_CUSTOM_COMPONENT`.
 If you do not register the newly created node type, it will render the `DefaultNode` component.

 ```typescript {title='NodeConfigs.ts'}
 import MyCustomComponent from '@src/feature/flow_chart_panel/components/custom-nodes/YOUR_CUSTOM_COMPONENT';